Advocate continuous learning, helping others and myself.

 Kathleen Schoen plays thousands of years of history on six (at last count) different kids of flute.
 Her work as a performer and a teacher has taken her to from her home base in western Canada to Peru, Ecuador, and the United States.

 Performances are on both period and modern instruments.
 As a participant in the Vancouver Summer Early Music Program, she had the opportunity to learn and perform with members of the Amsterdam Baroque Orchestra.
 Recent performances with her current ensemble, the Schoen Duo, mix both historical and modern performance practice in arrangements and original compositions.
+Their innovative approach to community based site specific musical composition was recently awarded a grant from the Edmonton Heritage Council and Edmonton Arts Council to create a piece that reflects the history of the Rossdale area of Edmonton.

 Kathleen Schoen is now the Music Program Director of the Edmonton Suzuki Flute and Recorder Society, an organization she founded in order to meet the demand for Suzuki Method instruction.
 She is also a sessional instructor at the University of Alberta, Augustana campus.
 You can find her performing locally and on tour with the Schoen Duo, as well as freelancing with many other groups in the Edmonton area.